-We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the Illinois Literacy Foundation.
-We are responsible for and we have established and maintained an effective system of internal controls over compliance requirements.
-We have performed an evaluation of the Foundation's compliance with the following assertions during the two-year period ended June 30, 2013.
-Based on this evaluation, we assert that during the years ended June 30, 2013 and June 30, 2012, the Foundation has materially complied with the assertions below.
+We are responsible for the identification of, and compliance with, all aspects of laws, regulations, contracts, or grant agreements that could have a material effect on the operations of the Agency.
+We are responsible for and we have established and maintained an effective system of, internal controls over compliance requirements.
+We have performed an evaluation of the Agency's compliance with the following assertions during the two-year period ended June 30, 2015.
+Based on this evaluation, we assert that during the years ended June 30, 2015 and June 30, 2014, the Agency has materially complied with the assertions below.

-- A. The Foundation has obligated, expended, received and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The Foundation has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The Foundation has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations. - D. State revenues and receipts collected by the Foundation are in accordance with applicable laws and regulations and the accounting and recordkeeping of such revenues and receipts is fair, accurate and in accordance with law.
+- A. The Agency has obligated, expended, received and used public funds of the State in accordance with the purpose for which such funds have been appropriated or otherwise authorized by law. - B. The Agency has obligated, expended, received and used public funds of the State in accordance with any limitations, restrictions, conditions or mandatory directions imposed by law upon such obligation, expenditure, receipt or use. - C. The Agency has complied, in all material respects, with applicable laws and regulations, including the State uniform accounting system, in its financial and fiscal operations.